 Introduction

-Nurses in healthcare environments, in daily contact with suffering patients, terminal situations, and impacting treatments, are one of the categories most exposed to the risk of work stress, turnover, and burnout (e.g., Gama et al. 2014; Jennings 2008; Gómez-Urquiza et al. 2020); among its determinants, burnout is associated with different organizational and relational factors, such as the quality of working conditions, interpersonal relationships, role conflict, and work overload (e.g., Maslach et al. 2001; Rizo-Baeza et al. 2018; Gómez-Urquiza et al. 2020).
+Nurses in healthcare environments, in daily contact with suffering patients, terminal situations, and impacting treatments, are one of the categories most exposed to the risk of work stress, turnover, dissatisfaction, and burnout (e.g., Gama et al. 2014; Jennings 2008; Gómez-Urquiza et al. 2020); among the main organizational determinants of negative work outcomes between healthcare workers are the quality of working conditions, interpersonal relationships, role conflict, and high work demands (e.g., Maslach et al. 2001; Rizo-Baeza et al. 2018; Gómez-Urquiza et al. 2020); among the organizational factors that are instead considered protective of negative outcomes, the perception by employees of how attentive the organization is in evaluating and enhancing both the contributions received from its workers and their state of well-being (Perceived Organizational Support - POS) appears to have a relevant role (Bao & Zhong 2019; Xu & Yang 2021; Yi et al. 2018; Zeng et al. 2020).

-In addition to psychological and personality factors (as an example, self-esteem), among the various organizational resources, the perception by employees of how attentive the organization is in evaluating and enhancing both the contributions received from its workers and their state of well-being (Perceived Organizational Support - POS) appears to have a significant impact on negative outcomes (Bao & Zhong 2019; Xu & Yang 2021; Yi et al. 2018; Zeng et al. 2020).
+Numerous studies have explored the role of cognitive and emotional demands and resources on workers’ outcomes (i.e., emotional exhaustion, commitment, job satisfaction, etc.) within the Job Demand Resources (JD-R) model (e.g., Bakker & Demerouti 2017; Li et al. 2022;)

-Numerous studies have explored the role of cognitive and emotional demands and resources on workers’ outcomes (i.e., emotional exhaustion, commitment, job satisfaction, etc.) within the Job Demand Resources (JD-R) model (e.g., Bakker & Demerouti 2017; Li et al. 2022; Ramaci et al. 2020), but few studies have measured organizational factors, such as POS, as resources and even fewer with samples of oncology nurses.
+the model (Shaufeli & Taris 2014; Xanthopoulou et al. 2012) hypothesizes the development of job strain and burnout when the individual perceives an imbalance between Job Demands and Resources at work (Bakker & Demerouti 2017); the JD-R model, furthermore, theorizes that work outcomes are the result of the interaction between work demands and resources (i.e., support) to deal with them.

-Developed from the Demand-Control Model (Karasek 2008), the JD-R model (Shaufeli & Taris 2014; Xanthopoulou et al. 2012) theorizes that the motivational and energy aspects of workers are the result of the interaction between work demands and resources to deal with them (at an individual, relationship, organizational level); it hypothesizes the development of job strain when the individual perceives an imbalance between Job Demands and Resources at work (Bakker & Demerouti 2017).based on the JD-R model, correlational research was designed with the participation of a homogeneous sample of oncology nurses from an Italian public hospital, who filled out a questionnaire that investigated the relationships between Job Demands, POS, intended as Job resource, Self-Esteem, as Personal resource, and job outcomes (burnout and job satisfaction).
+Basing on the JD-R model, correlational research was designed with the participation of a homogeneous sample of oncology nurses from an Italian public hospital, who filled out a questionnaire that investigated the relationships between Job Demands, POS, intended as Job resource, Self-Esteem, as Personal resource, and job outcomes (burnout and job satisfaction).
 More specifically, as regards the theoretical contribution, the research aimed to test the JD-R model on the sample of Italian oncology workers, and the role of POS as a moderator of the effects of Job Demands on outcomes.

-The results of the research can provide indications both for the implementation of policies for the prevention of burnout (e.g., training, empowerment, prevention, team building, operational solutions, etc.) and one-to-one support tools (e.g., sick days, absences, turnover, etc.) (Ahmad et al. 2022; Crawford et al. 2010; Serban et al. 2022).
+The results of the research can provide indications both for the development of practices for managerial and peer support, the implementation of policies for the prevention of burnout (e.g., training, empowerment, prevention, team building, operational solutions, etc.), and one-to-one support tools (e.g., sick days, absences, turnover, etc.) (Ahmad et al. 2022; Crawford et al. 2010; Serban et al. 2022).

 Job Demands-Resources Model in the Oncology setting

-The Job Demands-Resources Model (JD-R) (Bakker & Demerouti 2017; Brauchli et al. 2015; Xanthopoulou et al. 2009) is one of the most used conceptual frameworks in the study of the relationship between organizational factors, personal factors, and negative and positive job outcomes.
-According to this model, the work environment is composed of: (a) Job Demands (physical, social, and organisational factors that require effort and costs) (Bakker & de Vries 2021; Bakker & Demerouti 2017) which are not necessarily negative but may require an activation effort; (b) Job Resources represent a set of variables of different nature (organisational, relational, psychological) that have a positive relationship with work outcomes, but an inverse relationship with work demands (Bakker et al. 2007; Broetje et al. 2020; Xanthopoulou et al. 2009).
+The Job Demands-Resources Model (JD-R) (Bakker & Demerouti 2017; Brauchli et al. 2015; Xanthopoulou et al. 2009) is one of the most used conceptual frameworks in the study of the relationship between organizational factors, personal factors, and job outcomes.
+According to this model, the work environment is composed of: (a) Job Demands (physical, social, and organisational factors that require effort and costs) (Bakker & de Vries 2021; Bakker & Demerouti 2017) which are not necessarily negative but may require an activation effort; (b) Job Resources which represent a set of variables of different nature (organisational, relational, psychological) that have a positive relationship with work outcomes, but an inverse relationship with work demands (Bakker et al. 2007; Broetje et al. 2020; Xanthopoulou et al. 2009).